24 Interesting Facts About Slovakia

 5. Slovakia is known for its exceptional concentration of caves.
 There are over 1,000 within its borders.

-6. Slovakia’s flag is a traditional Slavic white, blue and red tricolour, similar to the flags of Russia and Slovenia, but features the country’s coat of arms of a red shield with a white cross rising from three hills – the Tatra, Fatra and Mátra ranges.
+6. Slovakia’s flag is a traditional Slavic white, blue and red tricolor, similar to the flags of Russia and Slovenia, but features the country’s coat of arms of a red shield with a white cross rising from three hills – the Tatra, Fatra and Mátra ranges.

 Slovakia's flag flying in the wind